 - Blue Business Plus Credit Card

 The quickest way to earn American Express Membership Rewards points is to open an American Express card that earns Membership Rewards points and earn a welcome bonus.
 You’ll also earn Amex MR points on your everyday spending with these cards.
 You can also take advantage of bonus offers to earn even more points by enrolling your card in specific Amex offers that match your spending habits.
+Your Amex offers will show in your online Amex account.

 A few notes about American Express Membership Rewards earning cards: